Vedat Demir

-Vedat Demir (born April 5, 1966) is a professor at the Free University of Berlin.
+Vedat Demir (born April 5, 1966) is a visiting professor at the Free University of Berlin.
 He formerly served as the General Secretary of the Turkish Press Council and was a professor at his alma mater, Istanbul University, before he was targeted and imprisoned by the Turkish government.

 Early life and academic career

-Prof. Vedat Demir was born on April 5, 1966 in Sinop, Turkey.
+Prof. Vedat Demir was born on April 5, 1966, in Sinop, Turkey.
 He received his bachelor's and master's degrees from Marmara University and his PhD from Istanbul University, where he taught political communication, media ethics and policy making between 2010 and 2016.
-He was a visiting scholar of Communications at Ithaca College and Near Eastern Studies at Cornell University, in Ithaca, New York between 2012 and 2014.
+He was a visiting scholar of Communications at Ithaca College and Near Eastern Studies at Cornell University, in Ithaca, New York, between 2012 and 2014.

 Demir formerly served as General Secretary of the Turkish Press Council from 2000 to 2003.
 As the former General Secretary of the Turkish Press Council, he has defended freedom of the press in Turkey throughout his academic and journalistic career.
 His scholarship focuses on the role of media in democracy and shaping public opinion.
 He is the author of The Ethics of Media (2006), The Relationship Between Media and Politics in Turkey (2007), and Public Diplomacy and Soft Power (2012).